 The GCC Mission:

 The Global Classroom Connector program at Bentley University aims to promote global awareness, intercultural sensitivity, and unity amongst the campus community.
-By connecting academic classroom lessons, student events, and gatherings with first-hand perspectives of international students, the Global Classroom Connector program is committed to encouraging dialogue around international themes and promoting global citizenship.
+By connecting academic classroom lessons, student events, and gatherings with first-hand perspectives of international students, the Global Classroom Connector program is committed to encouraging dialogue and promoting global citizenship.

 How It Works: